AlbertP3/OpenBackup/README.md

 ## Usage
 <ol>
-<li>Go to the backup destination and execute make_backup.py
+<li>Go to the backup destination (or set 'defaultdst' parameter instead) and execute make_backup.py
 <li>First, the script will load the configuration file.
 This can be done by:
 <ol>
 <li>Auto: by matching hostname, looking for 'default.json' or selecting the only available file</li>
 <li>Manual: a list of available profiles is presented to be selected by their index</li>
 </ol>
 <li>Second, a bash script will begin to generate.
-This can take some time, based on the amount of files to be scanned (~5s/10_000 files)
+This can take some time, based on the amount of files to be scanned (~12s/10_000 files)
 <li>Then a temporary file with generated instructions is created and presented to the user in a way specified by the 'editor' setting.
 It can be reviewed and edited at will
 <ol>
 <li>If 'editor' is specified then it's command is used to present the generated script.
 If it's saved then the script will be executed (mtime > ctime)